-He raised him from the dead and seated him at His right hand in the heavenly places, far above all rule and authority and power and dominion, and every name that is named, not only in this age but also in the one to come.
+He raised him from the dead and seated him at His right hand in the heavenlies, far above all rule and authority and power and dominion, and every name that is named, not only in this age but also in the one to come.

-3. What it means to have God at Your Right Hand
+3. What it means in Scripture when God at Your Right Hand

 In the Scriptures, sitting at the right hand of God is not the same idea as having God at your right hand.
 Being seated at God's right hand is a reference to the authority of the throne of God.
 But when the Bible refers to having God at your right hand, it means God and His power is with you purposefully.
 Being seated at God's right hand is one thing; having God at your own right hand in your endeavours is quite a different idea.